techservicesillinois/elmr/README.md

 ### Application Does Not Run

 If the web application is not running, check `elmr/logs/catalina.out` for any log messages logged at `SEVERE` and look for anything related to `elmr` not starting.
 You will then check `elmr/logs/localhost-yyyy-mm-dd.log` for messages and stack traces for any unhandled exceptions.

+### Attributes Are Not Visible in the Application

+If there are Shibboleth attributes that you expect to be visible in your application but are not showing up, you will have to review the JkEnvVars set in your Apache configuration and the attributes you set in your Shibboleth attribute map.
+These can be seen by visiting the `/elmr/config` page which will show what has been configured.

 ## Etymology